Frank Scalice: Career

 On November 5, 1930, Mineo and his underboss, Stefano "Steve" Ferrigno, were murdered by Castellammarese Sicilians, led by Salvatore Maranzano.
 Scalice became the new boss of the family and a strong ally and supporter of Maranzano in the Castellammarese War.

 The Castellammarese War ended on April 15, 1931, when Masseria was killed.
 Maranzano met with the New York bosses in May 1931 to work out a peace plan and organize the Five Families.
 Scalice was recognized as the Don of one of the families.
 However, after the murder of Maranzano on September 10, 1931, new boss Lucky Luciano forced Scalice to resign as family boss.
 He was replaced with Vincent Mangano.

 On September 8, 1945, Scalice helped mobster Bugsy Siegel open the Flamingo Hotel & Casino in Las Vegas.
 Scalice later became involved in the casino business.

-During the Mangano era, Mangano had resented Albert Anastasia's close ties to Luciano and Frank Costello, particularly the fact that they had obtained Anastasia's services without first seeking Mangano's permission.
-This and other disputes led to heated fights.

-Mangano's brother Philip was found dead near Sheepshead Bay, Brooklyn on April 19, 1951.
-Vincent Mangano disappeared, he was never found and was declared dead ten years later.
-It was widely assumed that Anastasia had them killed.
+Vincent Mangano's brother Philip was found dead near Sheepshead Bay, Brooklyn on April 19, 1951.
+Vincent disappeared; he was never found and was declared dead ten years later.
+It was widely assumed that Albert Anastasia had both brothers killed.
 After the deaths of the Manganos, Anastasia became the boss of the family, promoting Scalice as underboss.